 Disclaimer: In this article, I discuss my own opinions and observations on health topics.
 I am not a doctor.
 The information here is only observations and opinions, not medical advice.
 Please consult your physician before making any changes that might affect your health.

 Just as there are “alcohol abuse” and “nicotine abuse,” there is such a thing as “caffeine abuse.”
 I once stood in line behind a construction worker at Starbucks as he ordered a latte with four shots of espresso.
-He then explained to his buddy that he performs this ritual every morning to keep him awake.
+He then explained to his buddy that he performs this ritual every morning to keep himself awake.

 What is it about our modern culture that people need drugs just to stay awake during the day?
 I have two theories: either we spend too much of our lives doing unfulfilling mind-numbing work, or we get too little sleep.
 Both theories apply to my own life, and that is why I abuse caffeine.